 - Covent Garden Market runs all year round, but it’s extra special at Christmas.

-- Outside the Tate Modern there is a large market, lots of food, alcoholic winter drinks and crafts.
-17th Nov 2017-December 23rd 2017
+- Outside the Tate Modern there was a large market, lots of food, alcoholic winter drinks and crafts.

-- Leicester Square has a small market, a carousel and a scary looking ride.
+- Leicester Square has had a small market, a carousel and a scary looking ride.

 Special Christmas Events in London

 - Christmas at Kew, an after dark experience of magical lights at the famous Kew Botanical Gardens.
 2019 dates here.

 - Winter Wonderland Hyde Park , 2019 dates above, has it all, ice rink, big wheel, food stalls and a circus.